-The vast majority of questions have been "when are carbon monoxide alarms required in an existing one-and two family dwelling?".
-After issuance of the first interpretation, it became apparent that the term "permit" requires additional clarification in order to clarify the intent of the amended section, as some departments offer "blanket permits" with subcategories for the trades, whereas others write out individual permits for general contracting and the trades.
+Most questions have been "when are carbon monoxide alarms required in an existing one-and two-family dwelling?".
+After issuance of the first interpretation on this topic in 2012, it became apparent that the term "permit" requires additional clarification in order to clarify the intent of the amended section, as some departments offer "blanket permits" with subcategories for the trades, whereas others write out individual permits for general contracting and the trades.